ieee-uottawa/ieeeuottawa-v2/content/pages/documents.md

         text: >
           The IEEE Code of Conduct describes IEEE members' and staff's commitment to the highest standards of integrity, responsible behaviour, and ethical and professional conduct.
+The code of conduct must be followed at all times.
         actions:
           - type: Button
             label: Learn more